The first crew were Peter, Alison and John. Here they are in Grimsby, or Cleethorpes, enjoying a very short walk by the sea.

 Linnhe marina was reached on Monday 6th May.
 It is a lovely little place: just swinging moorings and a pontoon to go alongside for water and fuel.
 Umpteen sailing yachts, all of a decent ilk, not a Bavaria in sight.
 Almost old world.
 The pontoons are part of the crab/mussel industry which works over on the island side.
 We saw them lifting the great ropes of mussels.
 There are at least three Pentlands here, including two that are immaculate.
 I must paint the decks.
 There is one called ‘Alison’ which I think is nice as my better half is called Alison, most of the time.

-to see it but there is a sign
+The skipper.
+You may not be able to see it but there is a sign behind him about fishing.
+Makes you think. |

 [end of script] [no, it wouldn’t be Jennifer Aniston].